NYC Nightlife Calendar

 Mobile Mondays!
 NYC 45's at The Bowery Electric

 It's nothing but an old-fashioned good time at this free shindig, where DJs spin 45s of the funk, soul, punk, new wave, pop, salsa, rock, calypso, reggae, R&B and disco varieties (plus, we're sure, a few genres they forgot to mention).
-For more info, visit their Facebook page.
+For more info, visit mobilemondaysnyc.com.

 Deep Space at Cielo

-DJ François K.'s paean to Jamaican-inspired dub continues.
+DJ François K. continues to display his love for Jamaican-inspired dub.
 The weekly celebration of spacey sounds and laid-back dance vibes features frequent guest DJs and a well-heeled crowd of appreciative party people.
 For more info, visit deepspacenyc.com.

 LeFreak at Lovegun

 The Williamsburg gay bar continues to provide saucy entertainment, with this particular evening being the product of DJ Tyler Stone and host Trey LaTrash.
 Will there be disco, you ask?
 Why, yes!
 For more info, visit Lovegun's Twitter.